TheeCobra1/FiveM-Namechange/README.md

 - View and display your custom player name.
 - Automatic data saving to persist custom names.

-## Installation

-1. Place the `namechange.lua` script in your game server's resources directory.

-2. Configure the `dataFilePath` variable in the script to specify the path where custom names will be saved in JSON format.

-3. Make sure you have the necessary JSON library available in your Lua environment for encoding and decoding JSON data.

-4. Ensure that this script is started with your game server's resource manager.

 ## Commands

 - `/char [new name] [color number]`: Set your custom player name with an optional color code.
 Color codes range from 1 to 10, representing different colors.
 Example: `/char John 2` sets your name to "John" in green.